cskau/nlpwp/words.md

 Back to our *wordSet* function.
 We used the lambda to swap the arguments of *Data.Set.insert*. *Data.Set.insert* takes a value and a set, our lambda takes a set and a value.
 The rest of the function follows the same pattern as *wordList*, except that we start with an empty set rather than an empty list.
+The function works as expected:

+{% highlight haskell %}
+Prelude> wordSet ["blue", "blue", "red", "blue", "red"] fromList ["blue","red"]
+{% endhighlight %}

 You have done it!
 You are now not only able to make a function that creates a word list, but also one that is performant.